 Grade forgiveness restrictions

-Grade forgiveness is restricted to undergraduate degree-seeking students in undergraduate courses.
+Grade forgiveness is restricted to undergraduate degree-seeking students in their first baccalaureate degree.
 Grade forgiveness is limited to courses numbered 1000-4999, in which grades are recorded on an "A-F" scale, including an "NF."

 As provided in UWF Reg 3.030 (Academic Misconduct), Grade Forgiveness will not be applied to a course in which a student has been found responsible for a violation of the Academic Misconduct Code resulting in a sanction of "F" in the course.

 Students under the G.I.
 Bill